plume-lib/run-google-java-format/README.md

 ### Git pre-commit hook

 Here is an example of what you might put in a Git pre-commit hook.
-This only checks the files that are being comitted, which is much faster than checking all files.
+This only checks the files that are being committed, which is much faster than checking all files.

 <!-- markdownlint-disable no-hard-tabs -->